 Prepare assemble the pie:

-- Adjust oven rack to lower middle position and preheat oven to 350F.
+- Adjust oven rack in the middle of your oven and preheat oven to 350F.

 - Prepare a 9 inch pie pan, by brushing it with some melted butter or use oil spray.